jturbide/zemit-layout-engine/README.md

 # Zemit

-Zemit \(pronounced /zemitː/\) is free & open-source layout engine that aims to facilitates the integration of your interface and help with the communication of its widgets with your server logic.
+Zemit \(pronounced /zemitː/\) is a free & open-source layout engine that aims to facilitates the integration of your interface and help with the communication of its widgets with your server logic.

+> **Currently under heavy development** but you can try the latest version on your mobile or desktop computer here: [http://try.zemit.com](http://try.zemit.com)
+>
+> If you want to help with the development, feel free to communication with me.

 ##### Browser Compatibility

-Zemit supports all browsers that are ES5-compliant \(IE10 and below are not supported\).
+Zemit supports all browsers that are ES5-compliant \(the application itself is not supported on IE10 and below but the output is supported by IE8 and above\).

 ### Technology

-Zemit is built over AngularJS and use other different libraries such as Font Awesome, JSONDiffPath, Quill and InteractJS.
+Zemit is built over AngularJS and use other different libraries such as jQuery, Font Awesome, JSONDiffPath and InteractJS.

 ### Installation

-npm install

-###
+Run the following commands to install the dependencies and build Zemit.

+1. `npm install`
+2. `grunt`

+Afterward, check /dist/index.html

 ### License

 MIT

 Copyright \(c\) 2017-present, Danny Coulombe